Canva Pro review – Is Canva Pro worth it?

 Melanie Perkins is the founder and an absolutely amazing woman.
 She’s built a product and company that is out of this world.
 She figured out a long time ago that design was not rocket science, but was also out of reach for the average bear.
 So, decided to change that.

-Her solution to this problem was a super easy to use design platform that allowed the layperson to create graphics super fast on their own laptops, desktops or phones.
+Her solution to this problem was a super easy to use design platform (Canva has a desktop browser option and a Canva App) that allowed the layperson to create graphics super fast on their own laptops, desktops or phones.

 Canva recently secured a new funding round worth over $US71 million, bringing the companies on paper valuation to $US15 billion.
 That’s a truly stunning achievement!
 Canva turned over US$500 million last financial year, a 130 percent increase from the previous year and is on track to reach its new goal of $1 billion in revenue this financial year.